fah/secretOrderDoorOpener/README.md

-The example uses only 2 pins that have to be pressed in a certain order of 3 presses.
+The example uses only 2 pins that have to be pressed in a certain order.
+Here it is pin 11, 13, 11  (to gnd).
 After that an output will be activated (HIGH) for 1 second.
 If the process is interrupted for more then 5 seconds the sequence detector will be reset.

 This has been tested with an arduino UNO board.
 But it is a general solution that will work wit ESP8266 or ESP32 a.s.o.

+Extending to any available input ports or modify to use port extender should be very easy.